-The CXPA randomly audits 5% of certification applications each year.
-While the selection process for an audit is primarily random, the CXPA reserves the right to select any candidate to be audited at any time, including after the certification has been bestowed.
-The submission of an application indicates your agreement to comply with the terms of the CXPA audit process.
+The CXPA randomly audits a number of applications each year.
+While the selection process for an audit is primarily random, the program reserves the right to select any candidate to be audited at any time, including after the certification has been bestowed.
+The submission of an application indicates your agreement to comply with the terms of the audit process.

-An appeal procedure is available to any individual who has applied for or received certification from CXPA and who wishes to appeal any adverse decision affecting his or her certification status.
+An appeal procedure is available to any individual who has applied for or received certification from CCXP certification program and who wishes to appeal any adverse decision affecting his or her certification status.
 Any individual who does not file a request for an appeal within a required time limit shall waive the right to appeal.
 More information on the appeals process can be found in the Candidate Handbook.

 Suspension & Revocation Policy

 The CCXP certification program may, at its discretion, suspend or revoke a certificate for cause.
 Causes for suspension or revocation include, but are not limited to:

 - Fraud, deceit, or submission of inaccurate qualification data to obtain certification

 - Gross negligence, incompetence, fraud, or deceit in the performance of job duties

 An certificant whose certificate is revoked may not apply for certification for 365 days from the effective date of the final order of revocation.
 An application received following the 365 days’ revocation period will be treated as an initial application.
 For more information on the suspension and revocation policy can be found in the Candidate Handbook.